icemanmelting/clojure-data-grinder/README.md

 - `:fn` - in case type is not present, this will contain the function used as the source.
 This will only be used if `:type` IS NOT PRESENT!

+###Grinders Configuration

+Each Grinder has the following arguments

+- `:name` - the name of the step;
+- `:conf` - a common map that contains the configuration needed for this specific grinder;
+- `:v-fn` - validation function, the function to be used to validate the configuration provided above;
+- `:in` - the name of the channel that provides the data to be grinded;
+- `:x-fn` - the transformation function responsible for grinding the data input;
+- `:out` - the vector that contains the names of the channels used as the output of this grinder;
+- `:poll-frequency-s` - the poll frequency for the grinder in seconds.
+How long should it wait to read from the input channel again.